 Documentary Requirements for Matriculating Students.
 The Documentary Requirements website will be updated in March 2015 with the required forms that Class of 2018 students must complete.

 Financing Your Legal Education.
 Our first round of merit scholarship awards will be mailed out in mid-January.
 Approximately 60 to 70% of our current students received merit scholarship awards.
 Educational loans are our only form of need-based aid.
 For more information about tuition, fees, the merit scholarship award process and educational loans, please see the following webpages:

 Additional Scholarships.
 We are occasionally notified by outside parties of additional scholarship opportunities available to matriculating law students.
 A listing of scholarship opportunities is available below.
 We will update this list as we are made aware of additional scholarships:

 Orientation.
 The Orientation schedule will be available in late July for our incoming students.
 Please refer to the University Calendar for details about the start of Orientation and the first day of classes.

 Billing Information.
 Washington and Lee utilizes and online billing and payment system.
 This online payment system, called Generals Payment System (or "GPS"), allows students to view their bills and make payments online.
-For more information about this system, please read this letter from the Business Office.
-For all other billing inquiries, please consult the Business Office webpage for more detailed payment information.
+Please consult the Business Office webpage for more detailed payment information.